Kota people (India): Religion

-Kota religion and culture revolved around the smith.
+Kota religion and culture revolved around the smithy.
 Their major deities are A-yno-r also divided into big or Doda-ynor or small or kuna-yno-r, a father god and Amno-r or mother goddess.
 Father god is also called Kamati-cvara or Kamatra-ya in some villages.
 Although there were two male gods, there was only one version of the female goddess.
 These gods were worshiped in the form of Silver disks at specific temples.
 Historians Joyti Sahi and Louis Dumont note these deities may have roots in proto-Shaivism and proto-Shaktism Pre-colonial contact, Kotas had a number of religious festivals which continued into the immediate post-colonial-contact period.
 These included praying to their rain god kakakaku kana- bado or titular deity Kamatra-ya.
 During the seed sowing ceremony, they used to build a forge and a furnace within the main temple and smiths would make votive item like axes or gold ornaments to the deity.
 The head priest mundika-no-n and headmen gotga-rn usually belong to the particular family (kuyt) and it was passed from father to son.
 Mundika-no-n is assisted by the navya-navkaru, through whom the god (so-ym) communicates with the people while being possessed.
 Te-rka-ran could come from any family but mundika-no-n comes from a specific family in a village.

 Kota funeral rites consist of two ceremonies.
 The first one is called Green funeral and concerns cremation of the body.
 The second ceremony is called a dry funeral and involves exhumation of buried bones from the first ceremony, followed by sacrifice of semi-wild buffaloes.
 The second funeral is no longer practiced widely.
 Kota temples are unique in being run by a variety of people not restricted to original priestly families.